PeterTheAmazingAsian/Project1Tests/README.md

 ### Usage
 To use just place the files with your CDA.cpp, you can then either manually compile each test or use the makefile included to compile.
-If testing on the cs-intro server use at least c++11 when compiling.
+Use at least c++11 when compiling.